twilio/twilio-video.js/COMMON_ISSUES.md

 Safari
 ------

+### Network Quality API not working

+We are working to fix a bug in twilio-video.js where Safari clients do not receive Network Quality Score updates in a Group Room.
+(JSDK-2133)

+### Experimental support

 twilio-video.js 1.2.1 introduces experimental support for Safari 11 and newer.
 Support for Safari is "experimental" because, at the time of writing, Safari does not support VP8.
 This means you may experience codec issues in Group Rooms.